Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/axis.md

 ## Include Zero

 When the `Include Zero` property is enabled, the y-axis configures the range so that zero is included.
-But, whenever y values are big and differences among data points are hard to judge, then disable `Include Zero` makes the y-axis set a range that provides the differences prominently visible.
+But, whenever y values are big and differences among data points are hard to judge, then disable the `Include Zero` property.
+It makes the y-axis to set a range that provides the differences prominently visible.

 ![Include Zero](/static/assets/on-premise/images/report-designer/report-items/chart/chart-axis/include-zero.png)